 - 27. A Treaty settlement entity is also defined for the purposes of the FTCA as including a board, trust, committee, authority, or other body, recognised in or established under a Treaty settlement Act. - 28.
-No such entity established by the Claims Settlement Act is relevant to the proposed project.
+No such entity established by any of the Claims Settlement Acts noted above are relevant to the proposed project.